 - limiting the open house to serious buyers using technology to pre-screen them

-- requiring that attendees wear masks and other personal protection equipment when appropriate
+- requiring that attendees wear masks and other personal protection equipment

 - keeping 6’ of physical distance between everyone in attendance at all times